The Fountainhead: Critical reception

 In the years following its initial publication, The Fountainhead has received relatively little attention from literary critics.
-Assessing the novel's legacy, philosopher Douglas Den Uyl described The Fountainhead as relatively neglected compared to her later novel, Atlas Shrugged, and said, "our problem is to find those topics that arise clearly with The Fountainhead and yet do not force us to read it simply through the eyes of Atlas Shrugged."
+Assessing the novel's legacy, philosopher Douglas Den Uyl described The Fountainhead as relatively neglected compared to her later novel Atlas Shrugged and said, "our problem is to find those topics that arise clearly with The Fountainhead and yet do not force us to read it simply through the eyes of Atlas Shrugged."
 Among critics who have addressed it, some consider The Fountainhead to be Rand's best novel, although in some cases this assessment is tempered by an overall negative judgment of Rand's writings.
 Purely negative evaluations have also continued; a 2011 overview of American literature said "mainstream literary culture dismissed [] in the 1940s and continues to dismiss it".

 Feminist criticisms

 Feminist critics have condemned Roark and Dominique's first sexual encounter, accusing Rand of endorsing rape.
-This was one of the most controversial elements of the book.
 Feminist critics have attacked the scene as representative of an antifeminist viewpoint in Rand's works that makes women subservient to men.
 Susan Brownmiller, in her 1975 work Against Our Will: Men, Women and Rape, denounced what she called "Rand's philosophy of rape", for portraying women as wanting "humiliation at the hands of a superior man".
 She called Rand "a traitor to her own sex".
 Susan Love Brown said the scene presents Rand's view of sex as sadomasochism involving "feminine subordination and passivity".
-Barbara Grizzuti Harrison suggested women who enjoy such "masochistic fantasies" are "damaged" and have low self-esteem.
+Barbara Grizzuti Harrison suggested that women who enjoy such "masochistic fantasies" are "damaged" and have low self-esteem.
 While Mimi Reisel Gladstein found elements to admire in Rand's female protagonists, she said that readers who have "a raised consciousness about the nature of rape" would disapprove of Rand's "romanticized rapes".

 Rand's posthumously published working notes for the novel indicate that when she started on the book in 1936, she conceived of Roark's character that "were it necessary, he could rape her and feel justified".
 She denied that what happened in the finished novel was actually rape, referring to it as "rape by engraved invitation".
 She said Dominique wanted and "all but invited" the act, citing, among other things, a passage where Dominique scratches a marble slab in her bedroom to invite Roark to repair it.
 A true rape, Rand said, would be "a dreadful crime".
 Defenders of the novel have agreed with this interpretation.
 In an essay specifically explaining this scene, Andrew Bernstein wrote that although much "confusion" exists about it, the descriptions in the novel provide "conclusive" evidence of Dominique's strong attraction to Roark and her desire to have sex with him.
 Individualist feminist Wendy McElroy said that while Dominique is "thoroughly taken", there is nonetheless "clear indication" that Dominique both gave consent for and enjoyed the experience.
 Both Bernstein and McElroy saw the interpretations of feminists such as Brownmiller as based in a false understanding of sexuality.